dontloo/dontloo.github.io/_posts/blog/2016-10-13-ninety_nine.md

 With the 98%+ network trained on CASIA WebFace we can do something to clean the MS-Celeb-1M data set.

 - Extracted the features of all the images using the network.
-- Choose a measure to estimate the discrepancy of the images under the same person based on the features (e.g. the trace of the covariance matrix).
+- Choose a measure to estimate the discrepancy of the images under the same person based on the features (e.g. trace of the covariance matrix).
 - Sort the 100k people people by this measure, and the first quarter (or 30k) of the list should be relatively clean.
 - Keep the (about 3m) images of these 30k people for training and discard the rest.

 Following same network architecture, we can get a 98.5%+ network with the 3m images.
-Combining the results of the networks trained on the two data sets will give 99%+ accuracy on LFW.
+Combining the results of the two networks trained on different data sets will give 99%+ accuracy on LFW.

 ### Notes
 - Use both aligned and unaligned images for training.
 - Test time augmentation: original + flipped.
 - I used the aligned LFW images provided by CASIA WebFace for validation, so I gave the CASIA WebFace network a slightly higher weight when combining models.
-- I didn't merge the two training sets into one becuase there are many overlaps.
+- I didn't merge the two training sets into one becuase there seems to be a lot overlaps.
 - The actual process may not be so easy as it sounds in this blog.